jburzynski/TypeGenDocs/source/overview.rst

 .NET Framework 4.0

-How to use it
+Getting started
 =============

-The general idea is: first you select C# types to be generated to TypeScript, then you run the :code:`typegen` command and the TypeScript files are generated.
+The main idea of how TypeGen works is: first C# types to be converted to TypeScript are selected, and then TypeGen (command line or programmatical API) is used to generate TypeScript source files for the selected types.

-The details are covered in the following subsections.
+By default the generated source files are saved to the file system, but this can be customised using the programmatical API (see the :doc:`Programmatical API section <programmaticalapi>`).

-Installing TypeGen
+Installation
 ------------------

 To install TypeGen, add the `TypeGen NuGet package <https://www.nuget.org/packages/TypeGen>`_ to your project.
 After adding this package, the :code:`TypeGen` command will be available in the Package Manager console.